nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Controller.java`](../src/main/java/seedu/toluist/controller/Controller.java)

-- `Controller` has a `execute` method to execute the command passed by the dispatcher.
-- The command execution can affect the `Model`, the `Storage` (e.g. adding a task) and/or raise events.
-- The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the dispatcher.
-- After every `execute` invocation, `Controller` can optionally set new states in the `UiStore` and ask the `UI` to re-render.
+`Controller` has a `execute` method to execute the command passed by the dispatcher.
+The command execution can affect the `Model`, the `Storage` (e.g. adding a task) and/or raise events.
+The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the dispatcher.
+After every `execute` invocation, `Controller` can optionally set new states in the `UiStore`, which subsequently trigger a Ui re-render.

+Each command is represented by a different Controller class, which all extends from the abstract `Controller` class.
+Hence, `Controller` is implementing the `Command` pattern.

 ### 3.5.
 Model component